ovistoica/budget-manager/README.md

 # budget-manager

-Budget manager for developing sweet skills in Node.js and Vue.js.
+Web budget manager made for developing sweet Node and Vue skills.
 Also I'm bad with money